llxblhyvia/Fighting-Against-Choronavirus/README.md

 #### local mode of operation (LMO)

-Download and open the whole ❗️project with Pycharm, click the triangle symbol next to
+Download and open the whole [project](https://github.com/llxblhyvia/Fighting-Against-Choronavirus/tree/main/FAC-CODE/FAC-web_dev) with Pycharm, click the triangle symbol next to

 ```python
  `if __name__ == '__main__':`